 For more information please visit the following websites:

-Bahrain is located at the heart of the GCC market worth more than 1.4 trillion USD which makes Bahrain an ideal location to meet the increasing demand of GCC countries for manufactured goods.
+Bahrain is located at the heart of the Gulf Cooperation Council (GCC) market worth more than 1.4 trillion USD which makes Bahrain an ideal location to meet the increasing demand of GCC countries for manufactured goods.

 Bahrain is a member in the common GCC market which guarantees the implementation of the free trade agreement.
 Bahrain is also a signatory to bilateral trade and economic treaties with more than 60 world countries including China, France, India and Singapore in addition to the free trade agreement with the US and the agreement on double taxation with the UK.
 Bahrain enjoys an abundance of skilled and specialized workforce and competitive labor, industrial land plots and energy costs.

 The Ministry of Industry, Commerce & Tourism operates 10 industrial areas with an overall area of 2.288 acres.
 The ministry offers lease opportunities on these plots subject to contracts of terms up to 25 years.
 In general, land plots come with all the basic services and utilities such as roads, electricity, sewage, water and telecommunications.
 Projects established in industrial areas benefit from a tax exemption on the required capital and the raw materials used in the manufacturing of end products in addition to lower electricity tariffs.

 For more information please visit the following website:

 IT and Telecommunications